 At age three, Linda began performing in public with her parents, as a singer.
 Later, she played the violin accompanied by her father at the piano while her mother sang.

-In 1978, Vasabladet reported on Linda as a child violinist to remember, following after her impressive first solo concert appearance.
+In 1978, Vasabladet reported on Linda as a child violinist to remember, following her impressive first solo concert appearance.

 In more recent years, Linda has concertized widely outside Finland as well as within, and has lived in Los Angeles, London and Stockholm where she has lived since 2002 and where she met her husband, Martin Cullberg, a Swedish lawyer in private criminal law practice.